NekoKatoriChan/XMRig-Termux/README.md

 # XMRig for Termux

 ## what is this?
-just an XMR miner for Termux.
+just an scripts install XMR miner for Termux (use at your own risk lol)

 ## Installation

-copy this thing and paste it into Termux
+• copy this thing and paste it into Termux

 ``curl -O https://raw.githubusercontent.com/NekoKatoriChan/XMRig-Termux/refs/heads/main/install && bash install``

+• For full compatibility on Android

+``curl -O https://raw.githubusercontent.com/NekoKatoriChan/XMRig-Termux/refs/heads/main/install-comp && bash install-comp``

 ### How to use